Canada

 Activities on AMR at national level

-The development of the pan-Canadian Action Plan on AMR is ongoing and will be released soon.
-A new task force involving public health agencies was established in 2022.
-This task force aims to release the new pan-Canadian Action Plan on AMR by December 2022.
-Through open and strategic funding over the last five years (2015-2020), CIHR has invested over $130.7M in AMR research to address different aspects of this global health issue, including the discovery and design of new antimicrobials, target identification and alternative therapeutics diagnostics, surveillance and stewardship to strengthen AMR research.
+Through open and strategic funding over the last five years (2017-2022), CIHR has invested over $133M CAD in AMR research to address different aspects of this global health issue, including the discovery and design of new antimicrobials, target identification and alternative therapeutics diagnostics, surveillance, and stewardship to strengthen AMR research.

 National action plans